Department of Finance Graduate Program

 Relocation to Canberra

-As a member of our graduate team you will be expected to relocate to Canberra, where our central office is located.
+As a graduate in Finance, you will be expected to relocate to Canberra, where our central office is located.

 What we are looking for

-We’re looking for people who are innovative: high-calibre individuals who are ambitious and adaptable.
-Who are responsive and comfortable with change.
-People who want to be challenged in a flexible and fast paced environment.
+We’re looking for people who are innovative; ambitious and adaptable; responsive and comfortable with change and who want to be challenged in a flexible and fast paced environment.
 And above all, people who have a positive attitude and a desire to learn.

 Life after the graduate program

 After your graduate year has ended, the opportunities don’t stop!
-We will continue to support your career development and offer study assistance for further training.
+You will have a permanent ongoing APS role in the department and we will continue to support your career development and offer study assistance for further education.

 In addition, you can become involved in the APS-wide organisation, Social Network of Graduates.
 This network coordinates a number of social activities and opportunities to meet graduates from across the APS.